jmstoic/menu/brands/README.md

 # Brands Registry

-This directory is full of logos, with the filename being the brand in camel case with underscores instead of spaces.
+This directory is full of logos, with the filename being the brand in camel case no underscores or spaces.

 For example: